jgollhardt/frstack/vagrant/README.md

 This configuration installs all ForgeRock products on a single vagrant host.
 This is suitable for development where HA is not required.

+This assumes you have pre-staged the ForgeRock binaries.
+Run ../bin/getnightly.sh

 ## Usage